 What’s Your Ideal Acquisition Channel?
 Ipsy’s Multi-Layer ‘Fit’ on Youtube

 Ipsy’s subscription product is its monthly Glam Bag, a cosmetics sampler that ships out to over 2 million paying subscribers per month.
-The company has surpassed $300 million ARR.
+Glam Bag generates $10 per monthly subscriber, and Ipsy is on track to ship to over 2 million people each month.
+Based on these numbers, the company's revenue looks to have surpassed $300 million ARR.

 Ipsy’s content network brings together influencers with a total of 46 million subscribers.
 But Ipsy is not just subscription product; the company is also a content business offering a unique and hard-to-copy solution to the billion-dollar cosmetics industry -- authentic yet high production review-style content with hundreds of millions of measurable impressions.